Sifchain/sifnode/docs/chainOps/k8s/tutorials/betanet.md

 4. Once complete, you'll notice that several Terraform files/folders have been setup inside of the `.live` directory.
 We recommend you leave the defaults as-is, but for those that have experience with Terraform, feel free to adjust the configuration as you see fit.

-5. Deploy the cluster to AWS:
+5. Deploy the cluster to AWS (Default region is US-WEST-2):

 ```
 rake "cluster:deploy[<cluster>,<provider>]"